BeruNoir/GPX-purgamentorum/README.md

 | Russia | [files/Russia/][PlGz] |
 | Ukraine | [files/Ukraine/][PlGm] |

-> Extras : I've also created "Reduced mobility" folder because some of my traces can be hiked with disabled (wheelchair) peoples ...
+> Reduced mobility : I've also created "Reduced mobility" folder because some of my traces can be hiked with disabled (wheelchair) peoples ...
 Find out inside /extras/

+> Extras : Check out this folder to find European long-distance paths and also "GR" hikes of France.

 > How to use : You can download freely the GPX track and also his topographic map attachment.
 You're always gonna find the duo of two files (png/gpx) to understand what's the hike except.